-Overall, in Federal Fiscal Year (FFY) 2014, 72.46 percent of current child support was paid.
-Performance varied from 64.43 percent of support paid to 86.87 percent.
+Overall, in Federal Fiscal Year (FFY) 2015, 73.43 percent of current child support was paid, up from 72.46 percent in FFY 2014.
+Performance varied from 61.81 percent of support paid to 85.84 percent.
+Fifteen counties were below both their historical threshold and the state median, and were required to develop PIPs.